 We should hold our faith in equal honor with Peter’s faith.
 Our faith has the same privileges as his.
 We possess full-fledged membership in the household of faith.

 Every believer at the point of salvation receives divine operating assets.
 These blessings are what we call positional truth.
-We possess these spiritual assets at the moment we come to Christ.
-These blessings come simply by virtue of knowing Christ.
-We do not possess them because of our spiritual growth.
+We possess these spiritual assets the moment we come to Christ.
+These blessings come only by virtue of knowing Christ; we do not have them because of our spiritual growth.

 All Christians have the same sized Savior (John 1:12,16).
 We do not receive Christ on the installment plan.
-We do not receive a little of Him now and a little later.
+We do not receive a little of Him now and a more later.
 If we received Christ, we received the complete Christ.
-The issue is not getting more of Christ, but to allow Him to get more of us.
+The issue is not getting more of Christ but allowing Him to get more of us.

 There is nothing more valuable to us than our faith.
+Confidence in our doctor will pale compared to our faith in the Son of God.
 No doubt, we will realize how valuable our faith is to us when we are dying.
-Confidence in our doctor will pale in comparison to our faith in the Son of God.

 Christ forgives all who come to Him fully.
 He forgives us totally.
-Neither are there degrees of forgiveness.
+There are no degrees of forgiveness.
 Neither are there degrees of salvation from the penalty of sin.
 Salvation is complete.
 We need to do nothing further than what Jesus did for our salvation.

-Saving faith is exactly the same for all people.
+Saving faith is precisely the same for all people.
 A person’s skin color, culture, or educational background make no difference.
 The quality of saving faith is the same for everyone who comes to Christ.
 There are no degrees of saving faith (Titus 1:4; Jude 3).
-However, there are different degrees of developing faith.
+However, there are different grades of developing faith.
 The building up of each person’s faith is different.
-The degree to which a person applies principles to experience is how that person’s faith grows.
-This differs in each believer.
+The degree to which a person applies principles to experience by faith is how that person’s faith grows.
+The degree of application of faith differs for each believer.

 Little faith in a big Savior will take us to heaven.
 Great faith in a false Savior will lead us astray.
-It is not our faith that saves us; it is our Savior.
+It is not our faith that saves us; it is our Savior, the Object of our faith.
 Our faith connects us to our Savior.
 Faith is the coupling that links us to the Lord of Glory.
 We ride along as the Engineer pulls us to heaven.